jeremytammik/tbc/a/1900_forgetypeid.md

 However, there is no restriction ensuring this on the API side.
 We should either silently set PaperPlacement to Center during export, or throw  an exception notifying the add-in about this.

-Currently, in this case, nothing happens and no warning or eror is raised.
+Currently, in this case, nothing happens and no warning or error is raised.

 ####<a name="5"></a> PDF Export Output File Naming